Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-06-21-ai_vibe-coding-conversational-software-development-part2.md

 I recently tried out Claude Code for a side project.
 From the CLI, I was able to set up a basic project, refactor functions, and even tidy up some old scripts.
 It is not a traditional simple text-based interface, and I recommend it as a must have in your toolkit.

-Anthropic has done a good job with [Claude Code documenration and working examples](https://docs.anthropic.com/en/docs/claude-code/quickstart){:target="_blank"}.
+Anthropic has done a good job with [Claude Code documentation and working examples](https://docs.anthropic.com/en/docs/claude-code/quickstart){:target="_blank"}.
 It is worth checking out if you are curious.

 ## AI in the Browser: Replit
 The other tool I tried was [Replit](https://replit.com/){:target="_blank"}.
 It has latest AI features in browser and target developers above beginner level.
 I provided it below prompt to generate me a Trello like dashboard to manage agile teams.